acil-bwh/bayes_traj/paper.md

 targets.
 * Bayesian approximate inference is performed using coordinate ascent variational inference, which is fast as scales well to large data sets.
-* Independantly estimates residual variance posteriors for each trajectory and each target variable
+* Independently estimates residual variance posteriors for each trajectory and each target variable
 * Allows specification of random effects for continuous target variables using unstructured covariance matrices